bocchifrancescog/require_plus_ko/README.md

 Very simple javascript app to show how to use requirejs with knockoutjs

 ## How To run
-Open index.html with your browser
+Open index.html in your browser